Scifabric/pybossa/doc/juju_pybossa.rst

     https://localhost:8000

-If you've used Sentinel, Redis, PostgreSQL, HAProxy and PyBossa, your GUI should show something similar to this:
+If you've used Sentinel, Redis, PostgreSQL, HAProxy and PYBOSSA, your GUI should show something similar to this:

 .. image:: http://i.imgur.com/XraGePO.png